-President of Iowa State Board of Education, Iowa Department of Education 400 East Grand Des Moines, IA 50319
+President of Iowa State Board of Education, John Robbins Iowa Department of Education 400 East Grand Des Moines, IA 50319

-15.2.
-Any address change shall be immediately given to the other party in writing.
-Any notice that is undeliverable due to a change of address without proper notification to the other party will be deemed received on the date delivery to the last known address was attempted.
-If a notice is received on a weekend or a national or Iowa State holiday, it shall be deemed received on the next regularly scheduled business day.
+14.2.
+Any change in address shall be immediately given to the other party in writing.
+Any notice that is undeliverable due to change of address without proper notification to the other party will be deemed received on the date delivery to the last known address was attempted.
+If a notice is received on a weekend or on a national or lowa State holiday, it shall be deemed received on the next regularly scheduled business day.

-IN WITNESS WHEREOF, the Parties have made and entered into this charter as of the effective date hereof.
+IN WITNESS WHEREOF, the Parties have made and entered into this Contract as of the effective date hereof.